-Regional Park & Open Space Preserve Santa Rosa | 5297 Sonoma Mountain Road
+Regional Park & Open Space Preserve Santa Rosa | 5297 Sonoma Mountain Road discover

-OPTION 1: UMBRELLA TREE TRAIL

-Length: 2 miles round trip
+OPTION 1: UMBRELLA TREE TRAIL Length: 2 miles round trip Degree of difficulty: Moderate Elevation gain: 505 feet

-OPTION 2: NORTH SONOMA MOUNTAIN RIDGE TRAIL

-Length: 7.4 miles round trip

-Degree of difficulty: Moderate/Strenuous Elevation gain: Min.
-1,043 feet, Max: 2,097 discover
+OPTION 2: NORTH SONOMA MOUNTAIN RIDGE TRAIL Length: 7.4 miles round trip Degree of difficulty: Moderate/Strenuous Elevation gain: Min.
+1,043 feet, Max: 2,097

-- North Sonoma Mountain is Sonoma County's newest regional park, open since 2015.
-With its peak rising to 2,300 feet, Sonoma Mountain is a defining landmark in the county.
+- With its peak rising to 2,300 feet, Sonoma Mountain is a defining landmark in the county.
 The park's two trails provide the first public access to the mountain's north slope.
 Comprised of former ranchland, the park offers sweeping views of the central and north county and Sonoma Valley. - The parking area has a restroom but no drinking water.
 Dogs are not allowed on trails.
 Bikes are allowed on the first 2 miles of the Ridge Trail.